Cross-dev from Linux

 - Use plain

 OTOpenEndpoint/InitOpenTransport, not the*InContextvariants.
 Every CarbonLib crash we've debugged has traced to InContext routing through OTClientLib in an uninitialized state.
 OTUseSyncIdleEvents(ep, true)plus a notifier that callsYieldToAnyThread()onkOTSyncIdleEvent— this is how synchronous OT calls cooperate with the rest of the app.- Carbon CFM cannot do passive (listening) OT binds.
-The OS rejects it categorically; we verified across 14 rounds in macSSL before pivoting.
+The OS rejects it categorically; we verified across 14 rounds in macTLS before pivoting.
 Don't try to write a local server.

 No preemptive threads